Key Insights from the Learning Technologies 2019 Exhibition

 We particularly enjoyed the presentation by LinkedIn Learning’s Ian McIlwain on their 3rd Workplace Learning Report.
 Ian talked about talent and professional development leads being invited to the executive table.
 And we want to say, finally!
 But it requires of them strong business understanding and strategic thinking.

 Secondly, the emphasis is put on understanding skills gaps, still mostly with internal skills gaps assessments.
 However, there is an encouragement to tap into technology in that space.

-Thirdly, the L&D professional needs to think like a marketer.
+Thirdly, the L&D professional needs to think like a marketer as practical skills.
 The business schedules are tight and there is almost an overflow of learning content.
 So it’s important to communicate well what’s available and what purpose it serves.

 Lastly, L&D needs to engage all generations into learning.
 From Gen Z that is currently starting to enter the workforce, and Millenials who are dominating it, to Boomers.
 Tapping into the potential and preferences of all learners is key to employee engagement.

 To conclude, we are very grateful for the experience, insights, and connections we were able to bring back to our team, out of the Learning Technologies Exhibition.
 And we believe that it’s one of the most exciting times, to be in the space of talent development and employee engagement.
 So excited to continue our journey creating technology and data-driven solution for human connection.